[[STATS]]3|types of restriction;24–72h|typical temp lock;1|appeal per case;<48h|to replace a lost profile

 Takeaway: the first move is to stop and diagnose, not to fire off five appeals.

 If LinkedIn asks for verification, complete it promptly and honestly — usually a government ID or a confirmation step.
 Verified, real, ID-backed accounts clear these holds far more easily than fabricated ones, which is exactly why account authenticity matters.
+Complete it from the device and location you normally use; verifying from an unfamiliar environment can add friction.

 Related reading